PriyanshuDubey2115/CVEAnalyticDashboard/README.md

 ## Overview

-This project is a **Website Vulnerability Scanner Dashboard** designed to help security professionals and developers identify, analyze, and mitigate vulnerabilities in web applications.
+This project is a **Website Vulnerability Analytic Dashboard** designed to help security professionals and developers identify, analyze, and mitigate vulnerabilities in web applications.
 It processes scan results, fetches CVE details using the NVD API, and provides actionable insights through interactive charts, tables, and OWASP references.
 The dashboard also includes a login system, export functionality for reports, and a DREAD-based risk assessment section.

 The interface is built with a modern, dark-themed design, featuring a background video for an immersive experience.
 It is fully responsive and optimized for both desktop and mobile devices.